oi-analytics/vietnam-transport/docs/results.rst

 Result:
     - Store results as excel sheets in ``/results/adaptation_results/``
-    - All adaptation resylts have the follwing attributes:
+    - All adaptation results have the following attributes:
         - ``edge_id`` - String edge IDs
         - ``hazard_type`` - String names of hazard types
         - ``model`` - String names of hazard models